Birgunj: Economy

 Birgunj is the Industrial and Commercial Capital of Nepal.
 Birgunj Chamber of Commerce & Industries is the leading and the oldest Chamber of Commerce & Industries in Nepal.

 In 1964 when Birgunj Sugar Factory Ltd. was established by the Government of Nepal in collaboration with the Soviet Union (at present, Russia) with initial crushing capacity of 1,000 metric tons which later increased to 1,500 metric tons (Rajak, 2006).
 This was the first sugar mill established in the public sector.
 Later on, this mill was liquidated due to heavy losses.

 Birgunj is a major business centre of Nepal, especially for trade with India.
 Almost all trade with India occurs through this route.
 The Indian border town of Raxaul has become one of the busiest towns for heavy transportation due to high trade volume.
-With a large number of industries set on the Birgunj-Pathlaiya industrial corridor, Birgunj produces a wide range of products such as pharmaceuticals, textiles, vegetable ghee, plastic, steel, plastic, cigarettes, aluminium, among others.
+With a large number of industries set on the Birgunj-Pathlaiya industrial corridor, Birgunj produces a wide range of products such as pharmaceuticals, textiles, vegetable ghee, plastic, steel, cigarettes, aluminium, among others.
 Almost 56% of the total products of Birgunj are exported to the Indian state of Bihar.

 Birgunj Customs holds a major contribution in terms of revenue earnings in the nation.
-On 16 July 2004 Birganj Inland Dry Port came in operation to improve trade operation and address the concerns in handling the large volume of goods.
+On 16 July 2004 Birgunj Inland Dry Port came in operation to improve trade operation and address the concerns in handling the large volume of goods.

-The India-Nepal oil pipeline construction that began on March 9, 2018, saw its completion up to 13 km.
+The India-Nepal oil pipeline construction that began on 9 March 2018, saw its completion up to 13 km.
 The 69 km Amlekhgunj-Raxaul oil pipeline connecting the two countries has been laid along the Pathlaiya-Simara-Jitpur, Parwanipur and Birgunj bypass roadway.
 According to the reports, major part of the pipeline alignment is covered in the Birgunj-Pathlaiya commercial highway.